throughnothing/App-Notes/README.md

     # This will open up the Hello-World note created above
     $ notes edit hel

-    # Defaults to edit if no command given (does same as above)
+    # Will replace the contents of Hello-World with "Hello, World"
-    $ notes hel
+    $ echo "Hello, World" | notes edit hel

+    # Will append "END" to Hello-World
+    $ echo "END" | notes append he

     # Sync notes with remote (if your git repo has a remote)
     $ notes sync